ably/ably-dotnet/README.md

 1. Fork it
 2. Create your feature branch (`git checkout -b my-new-feature`)
 3. Commit your changes (`git commit -am 'Add some feature'`)
-4. Ensure you have added suitable tests and the test suite is passing(`bundle exec rspec`)
+4. Ensure you have added suitable tests and the test suite is passing
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request